hoang24/ece411-practicum/product_design_specification.md

 **Design Specification**
 - **Sensor:** Pin/Password/FingerPrint/RFID, etc.
 - **Proccessor:**  Atmel ATMega32U4 8-bit Microcontroller.
-- **Actuator:** Motor, Lock, LEDs, LCD/Display, SHOULD: accelerometer, surveilance camera & speaker.
+- **Actuator:** Motor, Lock, LEDs, LCD/Display; included in SHOULD category: accelerometer, surveilance camera & speaker.
 - **Power:** 5V + resistors.
 - **Mechanical design:** SparkFun Motor Driver - Dual TB6612FNG (1A) to control door locking mechanism.
 - **Firmware:** Unlikely, but may need software to verify the Pin/Password or FingerPrint.
 - **Arduino:** Will use Arduino to communicate with the microcontroller.
-- **Development environment:** Arduino run on Windows
+- **Development environment:** Arduino IDE run on Windows OS.